mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

       "resource": "https://api.example.com/"
     }

-## Semantics
+## Authorization Server Processing Rules

+When determining whether and how to include the `resource` parameter in the access token response, authorization servers MUST apply the following rules:

-- If the client included one or more `resource` parameters in the request per {{RFC8707}}, the `resource` value in the response MUST reflect the accepted or selected resource(s).
+- If the client included one or more `resource` parameters in the authorization request or token request per {{RFC8707}}, and the authorization server accepted those resource(s), the `resource` value in the response MUST reflect the accepted resource(s).
+If the authorization server accepted a subset of the requested resources, the response MUST contain only the accepted subset.
-- If the authorization server selected a default resource, it SHOULD return that selected resource in the `resource` parameter.
+- If the client did not include a `resource` parameter in the request, but the authorization server selected a default resource based on policy or client configuration, the authorization server SHOULD return that selected resource in the `resource` parameter.
-- If the requested `resource` is not valid for the client, user, or authorization server, then the authorization server SHOULD return an `invalid_target` OAuth error response code according to {{RFC8707}}
+- If the requested `resource` value(s) are not valid for the client, user, or authorization server, the authorization server MUST return an `invalid_target` error response as defined in {{RFC8707}}, Section 2, rather than issuing a token for a different resource.
-- If the token is not bound to a specific resource or the concept does not apply, the `resource` parameter SHOULD be omitted.
+- If the token is not bound to any specific resource (e.g., the authorization server does not use resource indicators and the token is not audience-restricted to a specific resource), the `resource` parameter SHOULD be omitted from the response.

+When determining uniqueness of resource values within an array, authorization servers MUST use URI comparison rules as defined in {{Section 6.2.1 of RFC3986}} to ensure equivalent URIs are treated as duplicates.

-# Client Processing
+# Client Processing Rules {#client-processing-rules}

 Clients that support this extension:

 - SHOULD compare the returned `resource` URIs against the originally requested `resource` URI(s), if applicable.
 - MUST treat mismatches as errors, unless the client is explicitly designed to handle token audience negotiation.
 - MUST NOT use the token with a resource other than the one identified in the response.

+## String Comparison

+When comparing `resource` parameter values, clients MUST use URI comparison rules as defined in {{Section 6.2.1 of RFC3986}}.
+Since the `resource` parameter contains URI values (as defined by StringOrURI in {{RFC7519}}), resource strings MUST be compared using syntax-based normalization, which means:

+- Scheme and host components MUST be compared in a case-insensitive manner.
+Clients SHOULD normalize schemes to lowercase and hosts to lowercase for comparison purposes.
+- Percent-encoded octets MUST be compared using case-insensitive hexadecimal digits (e.g., `%3A` is equivalent to `%3a`).
+- The comparison MUST account for default ports, where the explicit port is equivalent to the default port for that scheme (e.g., `https://example.com/` is equivalent to `https://example.com:443/`).
+- Path components MUST be compared using a case-sensitive, character-by-character basis.
+- Query components, if present, MUST be included in the comparison exactly as provided.
+- Percent-encoded characters representing unreserved characters (as defined in {{Section 2.3 of RFC3986}}) SHOULD be decoded before comparison for equivalence, though exact encoded form matching is also acceptable.

+Clients MUST apply these normalization rules when comparing the returned `resource` value(s) against requested resource value(s) to detect mismatches or validate token applicability.

 ## Examples